Actions and Updates in your Inbox:

 Together, we can put pressure on the government to update and strengthen the Provincial Parks Act to ensure that all of our provincial parks and park reserves remain protected forever.

+Ask government to strengthen protections for these important natural and recreation spaces.
 Copy the text below, edit as you see fit, and send then send it in an email or print mail to the Premier, Minister Rushton, and your MLA:

 “Dear Premier Houston and Minister Rushton,